unicode-org/message-format-wg/README.md

 ## Implementations

-(The working group expects that ICU75 will include both Java and C/C++ implementations of the tech preview specification)

-- Java: [`com.ibm.icu.message2`](https://unicode-org.github.io/icu-docs/apidoc/dev/icu4j/index.html?com/ibm/icu/message2/package-summary.html), part of ICU 72 released in October 2022, is a _tech preview_ implementation of the MessageFormat 2 syntax, together with a formatting API.
+- Java: [`com.ibm.icu.message2`](https://unicode-org.github.io/icu-docs/apidoc/dev/icu4j/index.html?com/ibm/icu/message2/package-summary.html), part of ICU 75, is a _tech preview_ implementation of the MessageFormat 2 syntax, together with a formatting API.
 See the [ICU User Guide](https://unicode-org.github.io/icu/userguide/format_parse/messages/mf2.html) for examples and a quickstart guide.
+- C/C++: [`icu::message2::MessageFormatter`](https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/classicu_1_1message2_1_1MessageFormatter.html), part of ICU 75, is a _tech preview_ implementation of MessageFormat 2.
 - JavaScript: [`messageformat`](https://github.com/messageformat/messageformat/tree/master/packages/mf2-messageformat) 4.0 implements the MessageFormat 2 syntax, together with a polyfill of the runtime API proposed for ECMA-402.

+The working group is also aware of these implementations in progress or released, but has not evaluated them:
+- [i18next](https://www.npmjs.com/package/i18next-mf2) i18nFormat plugin to use mf2 format with i18next, version 0.1.1

+> [!NOTE]
+> Tell us about your MessageFormat 2 implementation!
+> Submit a [PR on this page](https://github.com/unicode-org/message-format-wg/edit/main/README.md), file an issue, or send email to have your implementation appear here.

 ## Sharing Feedback